A safety app designed for women faced with threatening domestic violence situations.

 Case Study Navigation

-click on any button to jump to specific section
+Click on any button to jump to a specific section.

 Research and Discovery